rodricios/autocomplete/README.md

 Ok, so I'm saying, *imagine I'm 5!*

 Oh, that was easy now huh?

-Forget the *I'm 5* part.
+Let's just forget the *I'm 5* part.

 Imagine a giant collection of books.